kartik-ey17/food-resq/README.md

 **2. Surplus Food Reporting**
 * A food donor have to report available surplus food by entering information like food type, quantity, food category and location.

+**3. Nearby Food Discovery**
+* The splatform displays available surplus food to **registered** nearby NGOs.
+Their listings can be prioritised according to Distance, Quantity and Food Compatibility.

+**4. Food Claiming**
+* A registered NGO have to claim an available food listing.
+Then, the claimed food is picked-up.

 ## Main Features

 The main features of our FOODRESQ Platform includes the following items: